-STUDENT AFFAIRS
+ACADEMIC & STUDENT AFFAIRS

-The Division of Student Affairs seeks to enhance the academic mission of the University by promoting a vast array of educational, social, and cultural opportunities and programs.
+The Division of Academic & Student Affairs seeks to enhance the academic mission of the University by promoting a vast array of educational, social, and cultural opportunities and programs.
 We believe that a student's education takes place both inside and outside the classroom.
 We aim to provide an environment that supports the growth and development of our students by catering to their social, intellectual, emotional, and spiritual needs.
-From orientation to job interview skills, volunteer opportunities to multicultural programs, health promotion to residential life, Student Affairs is here to help students make the most of their university experience.
-To guide that effort, the Division of Student Affairs has adopted eight competency areas as its divisional student learning outcomes.
-These competencies are: Critical Thinking/Problem Solving; Oral/Written Communication; Teamwork/Collaboration; Digital Technology; Leadership; Professionalism/Work Ethic; Career Management; and Global/Intercultural Fluency.
-Through involvement in Student Affairs programs and services, students become more competent in these areas and are, thus, better prepared for a successful transition to the workplace.
-More information can be found at go.fiu.edu/slo.
+From orientation to job interview skills, volunteer opportunities to multicultural programs, health promotion to residential life, the Division of Academic & Student Affairs is here to help students make the most of their university experience.